sacherjj/CasperLabs/docs/CONTRACTS.md

 type `long_value`
 is currently `u64`.

-The same can be achieved by declaring return type of `get_value` explicitly, for example:
+The same can be achieved by declaring return type of `get_arg` explicitly, for example:

 ```